Resilience Counseling: Is A Resilience Treatment Center Worth Your Time?

 Life Skills Training

-If you haven't been on your own very long or haven't had to take care of yourself much before, you can benefit from the life skills training offered at a resilience treatment center.
+If you haven't been on your own very long or haven't had to take care of yourself before, you can benefit from the life skills training offered at a resilience treatment center.
 Even if you were once very independent, addictions and mental conditions could erode your ability to manage daily life.

 Common life skills training classes include: